arkency/posts/posts/2017-09-27-using-state-machine-with-event-sourced-entities-ruby.md

 So I was wondering if using `state_machine` would make the code more readable and expressive.
 I didn't even need to make the rules exactly the same.
 I just wanted to get a feeling how it could look like and If I enjoyed it more or less.

-One of the things I learned recently is that the more versions of code I have solving the same problem the better I understand their good and bad sides.
+One of the things I noticed recently is that the more versions of code I have solving the same problem the better I understand their good and bad sides.
 I learn what works for me and what not.

 So let's see a version using `state_machine`